 - Posted directly to your home (please include and SAE with your request)

 - Collected by a pharmacy of your choice (please indicate this clearly on your prescription request).
-Please note that some pharmacies do not collect from us on a daily basis.

 - Collected by you directly from the Reception Desk at the surgery.